mrsmories/SQL_Data_Analyst_Jobs_Project/README.md

 Welcome to my SQL Portfolio Project, where I delve into the data job market with a focus on data analyst roles.
 This project is a personal exploration into identifying the top-paying jobs, in-demand skills, and the intersection of high demand with high salary in the field of data analytics.

-Check out my SQL queries here: [give name of specific repo].
+Check out my SQL queries here: [https://github.com/mrsmories/SQL_Data_Analyst_Jobs_Project/tree/main].

 ### **Background**